musshorn/Dota-2-Building-Helper/README.md

 ```
 BH handles cooldowns and gold costs nicely for you.
 It won't charge the player the cost until he successfully places the building, nor start the cooldown either.

 Regarding the `move_to_point_` abilities: You can see we have `AbilityCastRange` defined but the `AbilityBehavior` is `"DOTA_ABILITY_BEHAVIOR_NO_TARGET | DOTA_ABILITY_BEHAVIOR_IMMEDIATE"`.
 To the game logic, `AbilityCastRange` does nothing, but BH takes this value and will try to find an associated `move_to_point_` ability.
 So if you have a building ability with `"AbilityCastRange"  "122"`, you must have a `move_to_point_122` ability or else BH will default it to `move_to_point_100`.
-These are abilities are necessary for the building caster to walk a distance before being able to build the building.
+These abilities are necessary for the building caster to walk a distance before being able to build the building.

 One more important thing: By default, BH will cancel a building ghost if it detects the caster used another ability during the ghost.
 To make BH ignore abilities (i.e. not cancel the ghost) you can add the KV `"CancelsBuildingGhost"	"0"` to any ability or item.
 In this repo, the ability `example_ability` has this KV and thus will not cancel building ghost when it's executed.

-In abilities.lua, we have the build function defined.
+Now onto the lua component of the front-end: In abilities.lua, we have the build function defined.
 It'll look simply like this:
 ```
 function build( keys )
 	BuildingHelper:AddBuilding(keys)